 Danielle R. Ayodele is an international speaker, master facilitator, and talent development leader.
 She has led people initiatives at Accenture, McKinsey, and Kirkland & Ellis, and is the CEO and Chief Strategist of Let’s Lead Consulting & Coaching.
 Her work spans change management, leadership development, coaching, and workforce transformations.

-Editor’s note: This post is part of Yotru’s Voices of Work series.
-Each month we share insights from leaders who are shaping how people learn, lead, hire, and get hired.
-If you liked to be featured, please contact us.
+This article is part of Yotru's Voices of Work series, highlighting leaders who are redefining how people learn, lead, and get hired.
+To get featured, please contact us.